wrightmat/dnd-hyrule/docs/_ref/races/Goron.md

 **Age.** Gorons reach maturity after living for 150 years, and live on until after they are 450 years old.

-**Alignment.** Gorons generally have a laissez-faire approach to life, leading them towards neutral and chaotic alignments.
+**Alignment.** Gorons generally have a laissez-faire approach to life, leading toward neutral and chaotic alignments.

 **Size.** A fully grown Goron stands above 7 feet tall and weighs nearly a ton.
 Your size is medium.